 U.S. Security Cooperation With Jordan

 U.S. military assistance broadly supports the Jordan Armed Forces’ (JAF) ability to: secure its borders; counter terrorist threats; participate in coalition operations; and defend Jordan’s national territory.
-Jordan received over $800 million in FY 2016 and $670 million in FY 2017 in combined State and Department of Defense (DoD) security assistance and cooperation funds.
+Jordan received over $670 million in FY 2017 and $633 million in combined State and Department of Defense (DoD) security assistance and security cooperation funds.
 Jordan is the third largest recipient of FMF funds globally and the single largest recipient of DoD Section 333 funding, assistance that promotes State and DoD collaboration on security assistance goals.
 DoD assistance bolsters partner nation military capacity to counter terrorism and protect borders.